51 Elliot Street

 How will residents at this address access Albert Crescent park and will those routes be universally accessible?
 How will the separation of adjacent public park space and pubic access routes to the park and private development space be managed?

-GDG asked over 3 years ago
+GDG asked almost 4 years ago

 Staff are working with the applicant to ensure the provision of strong, well designed connections into Albert Crescent Park are provided.
 There would be two pedestrian connections adjacent to the site to allow access to Albert Crescent Park.
 The first, at the north of the property adjacent to a high rise at 188 Agnes St, is already existing and would be widened, improved and use similar materials as existing.
 The second connection at the south of the site would be new and would align with a new crosswalk at the western terminus of Carnarvon St. This path is currently proposed as cast in place concrete and would be at least 2 metres wide and grades would be less than 5%, meeting accessibility requirements.